accility/protoc-swagger-plugin/README.md

-# .proto to OpenApi Conversion
+# Protocol Buffer to OpenApi

-⚠️ This package is still in early days and the interfaces might change back and forth.
-When stable enough it will be released as v1.0.
+**⚠️ This package is still in early days and the interfaces might change back and forth.
+When stable enough it will be released as v1.0.**

 Generate [OpenAPI v2 and v3 (Swagger)](https://github.com/OAI/OpenAPI-Specification/blob/master/versions) files from [.proto](https://developers.google.com/protocol-buffers) files.